 Hybrid Fibre-Wireless Network (HFW)

 The project's objective was to replace an existing DMR network, improve cellular, and broadband coverage in the County.
-ViTel provides project management services, including building/managing eleven (11) utility towers, installing both a Motorola VHF and an AFRRCS (P25) network, and PPTOC integration.
+ViTel provides project management services, including building/managing eleven (11) multi-tenant towers, installing both a Motorola VHF and an AFRRCS (P25) network, and PPTOC integration.
 The PTTOC integration provides the ability for nonessential personnel to communicate directly with the VHF portables or mobile radios using Sonim XP8 devices.
-Currently contracted as Yellowhead County's AFRRCS Technical Assistant (TA).
-Responsible for the P25 network programming and radio support.

 ViTel is currently responsible for the construction of the eleventh (11th) utility tower in Robb Alberta.
 The tower will be 700ft high and designed to support Protective Services, two (2) cellular providers, and four (4) private tenants.